YogitaY/YogitaY/README.md

 - 👋 Hi, I’m @YogitaY
-- 👀 I’m interested in Data Science and AI to change the world
+- 👀 I’m interested in Automation Software Testing
-- 🌱 I’m currently learning Data Science

 <!---
 YogitaY/YogitaY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.